elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-single-cell-recordings-contribute-to-understanding-neural-responses.md

 url: /learn/psychology/questions/how-do-single-cell-recordings-contribute-to-understanding-neural-responses
 score: -1.0
 related_article1:
-    id: 164247
+    id: 164250
+    title: >-
-    title: How does the portable magnification factor emphasize central vision in the retinotropic map?
+        Explain the concept of the portable magnification factor and its importance in visual acuity.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-portable-magnification-factor-emphasize-central-vision-in-the-retinotropic-map
+    url: /learn/psychology/questions/explain-the-concept-of-the-portable-magnification-factor-and-its-importance-in-visual-acuity
 related_article2:
-    id: 164249
+    id: 164254
-    title: How does the visual cortex contribute to depth and motion perception?
+    title: >-
+        What are single cell recordings and how are they used to map sensory inputs?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-visual-cortex-contribute-to-depth-and-motion-perception
+    url: /learn/psychology/questions/what-are-single-cell-recordings-and-how-are-they-used-to-map-sensory-inputs
 related_article3:
-    id: 164248
+    id: 164257
-    title: What are the primary functions of the visual cortex in visual perception?
+    title: >-
+        What factors influence pitch perception and how does cochlear function play a role?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-visual-cortex-in-visual-perception
+    url: /learn/psychology/questions/what-factors-influence-pitch-perception-and-how-does-cochlear-function-play-a-role
 related_article4:
-    id: 164252
+    id: 164254
-    title: What is a tonotopic map and how is it organized in the auditory cortex?
+    title: >-
+        What are single cell recordings and how are they used to map sensory inputs?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-a-tonotopic-map-and-how-is-it-organized-in-the-auditory-cortex
+    url: /learn/psychology/questions/what-are-single-cell-recordings-and-how-are-they-used-to-map-sensory-inputs
 related_article5:
-    id: 164249
+    id: 164246
-    title: How does the visual cortex contribute to depth and motion perception?
+    title: >-
+        What is a retinotropic map and how does it project onto the visual cortex?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-visual-cortex-contribute-to-depth-and-motion-perception
+    url: /learn/psychology/questions/what-is-a-retinotropic-map-and-how-does-it-project-onto-the-visual-cortex
 ---

 &nbsp;